accelerated-computing-class/telerun/README.md

 Once you've downloaded the Telerun client, you need to configure it with the credentials you'll use to authenticate with the server.

-If you're enrolled in [6.S894](https://accelerated-computing-class.github.io/fall24/), you will receive a "login code" by email in the first week of class.
-Your login code should look something like this:
+If you're enrolled in [6.S894](https://accelerated-computing-class.github.io/fall24/), you will receive a username and token by email in the first week of class.
+Your token should look something like this:

 ```
-AAAAB2V4YW1wbGWQmQC9fr2Rt7dPGEritcYGPz1wHs+i+557jZ4L6RWumw==
+4ed3536faf4ac1440b996a2f770578a26e1855f2ce11af15b64a4f18ac1e7cd5
 ```

 To configure Telerun with your credentials, run: